peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 ![](Images/saved_model_cli.png)

+### Step 1: Converting model to saved_model format
+During training model files in h5 format were created.
+For the prediction part of the previous chapter we needed the model in tflite format.
+But now we need the model in another format which is called "saved_model" format.
+The Utility script "convertModel.py" do the converting process for you.

+### Step 2: Starting model serving component

 Before I could test anything I needed to start the TF Serving part.
+You need to change directory to the "Model" folder.

+- **cd Model**

 I used this docker command.
-In my case it didn't worked, so I need to exchange "$(pwd)" with the absolute path to the model.
+In case that it didn't worked, you need to exchange "$(pwd)" with the absolute path to the model.

 - **docker run -it --rm -p 8500:8500 -v "$(pwd)/aircraft-model:/models/aircraft-model/1" -e MODEL_NAME=aircraft-model tensorflow/serving:2.14.1-gpu**